Patricia Roles, MSW, RSW, Social Worker

 Stepparent Adoption Child Interviews

-Counseling in Adoption Search and Reunion - Face to Face or Online Therapy
+Counseling in Adoption Search and Reunion - Face to Face and Online Therapy

 ABOUT PATRICIA ROLES: Credentials and CounselingExperience